 We're on Mystic Mountain in northern Jamaica and nine-year-old Ethan thinks he's died and gone to heaven.
 I, meanwhile, am just thankful to be alive after the vertigo-inducing chairlift that brought us up here over the treetops at a height of nearly 200m.

 The minimum age for Mystic Mountain is eight, but Jamaica is jam-packed with activities for all ages, making it a superb place for a family holiday.
-Around Ochos Rios alone, you can horse-ride through the waves of the Caribbean, go jungle-river tubing, take a dune buggy safari, and much more besides – see Island Routes Adventure Tours for details of all.
+Around Ocho Rios alone, you can horse-ride through the waves of the Caribbean, go jungle-river tubing, take a dune buggy safari, and much more besides.

 Ethan would have been happy enough spending our entire trip at Beaches, which has a great waterpark with some slides that were way too scary for me to contemplate plus some tamer slides for younger kids and a kids' zone with a misting crab, squirting sea turtle and other water games.
 Similarly, I'd have been happy enough floating up and down the main pool with its swim-up bar – so handy for rewarding myself with yet another pina colada after a few exhausting laps.